natzar/Stripe-Pad/README.md

 ![Stripe Pad Storefront](open-graph.png "Stripe Pad Sample Image") Stripe Pad is a Php package that helps you sell your products quickly and easily.
 It connects to your Stripe account and acts as an UI for selling your products.

-The main objective is to be an ideal option to launch fast and validate ideas without being attached to any framework or library.
+The main objective is to be an ideal option to launch fast and validate ideas without being attached to any framework or library so if your idea is succesful you don't have to rewrite much.
 Themes can be build in any way you need, being independent of the core.
+There is no database, just a Json file.

+It's a very simple architecture on purpose, less code, less debt, less comitment.
+The important thing is to validate ideas and have a starting point that doesn't make you lose time when starting up or later when you succesfully validate your idea.

 ### Starter Themes
 ![Stripe Pad Storefront](sample2.png "Grid Theme")